Margaret of Flanders in Germolles: the duchess' porcupines and thistles

 This decoration used to be gorgeous: the painter Arnould Picornet created it.
 He painted 200 ewes in a room.
 In another one, thistles and white P and M (for Philip and Margaret).

 We also found white and red roses with daisies (Margaret means ″daisy″ in French)...

 Porcupine and cherries

 The duchess asked her husband if she could host king of France Charles VI… the thing happened in February 1390!
 What a lovely party!

 And in the meantime, Margaret pretended she was a farmer: she raised cows and sheeps, with all her doggies, her porcupine and her little exotic birds!

 They also cultivated fruits and vegetables, including cherries, in 1386!

-The duchess died in 1405, letting his estate to her son John the Fearless.
-But he neglected it, and Germolles was abandoned… and to cap it all, a fire partially destroyed it at the end of the 19th century: today, only remains the main building, the chapel and the small entrance castle.
+The duchess died in 1405: her son John the Fearless inherited the estate.
+But he neglected it, and Germolles was abandoned… and to cap it all, a fire partially destroyed it at the end of the 19th century: today, the main building, the chapel and the small entrance castle are still standing.